Dangoxy/rickandmortyInfo/README.md

 - **TypeScript:** For type safety and enhanced developer experience.
 - **Tailwind CSS:** For styling and creating a responsive, modern UI.
 - **Vanilla CSS:** For custom animations.

+Thanks to Axel Fuhrmann for the Rick and Morty API.